-Michael Sieben is the managing editor of Thrasher Magazine, global art curator for Volcom, co-owner of Roger Skateboards and has a monthly column in Juxtapoz Magazine
+Michael Sieben is an artist, managing editor of Thrasher Magazine and co-owner of Roger

 Skateboarding, the activity in itself, doesn’t really tie into my creative process, but it does clear my head and allow my brain to work better.

 But the act of making skateboarding graphics, and other commercial art practices, definitely influences my fine art practice.
 Most of what I end up creating begins as a crude drawing in a sketchbook, whether that be something for a graphic or a painting or a sculpture.
 They all live together in their infancy.

 Early on I was super into Jimbo Phillips, VCJ aka Vernon Courtlandt Johnson and Pushead so Santa Cruz Skateboards, Powell-Peralta and Zorlac respectively.

 Skater-wise, I really dug Neil Blender’s and Tod Swank’s drawings.